flwave/RVDFI/README.md

 $ python ${PROGPATH}/instru.py ripe_attack_generator -roccinstr -usrrds usr_rds_ripe
 ```

-**Note:** although there are already some `usr_rds_xxx` files provided, the numbers inside them are not updated.
-We’ll update them later if possible.
-If you want to update them, please refer to the `README` of `clean_instru_tool.zip`, where there are instructions of how to update.
+**Note:** There are already some `usr_rds_xxx` files provided.
+If you want to update them, please refer to the `README` of `clean_soft_instru_tool.zip`, where there are instructions of how to update.

-For more details, including how to modify the instrumentation rules, especially the software-DFI implementation, please check the `README` inside `clean_instru_tool.zip`.
-Note that `clean_instru_tool.zip` is only for software-DFI, but similar approaches can also be used in RVDFI.
+For more details, including how to modify the instrumentation rules, especially the software-DFI implementation, please check the `README` inside `clean_soft_instru_tool.zip`.
+Note that `clean_soft_instru_tool.zip` is only for software-DFI, but similar approaches can also be used in RVDFI.

 ### MISC:

 The reaching definition for RVDFI is saved in `dfi_rds_file` file.

+You can check the files in the work folder (which is set by `WORKPATH` in `build.sh`).
+The `.ll` file is the instrumented IR.
+The instrumented lines have no indentation.

 There are some flags, such as `dfi_t_mode`, `dfi_t_count`, etc. They can be obtained by RVDFI processor to indicate some global configurations.
 For example, `dfi_t_count` means at most how many functions the processor enters for an instrumented program.
 RVDFI processor can count the entered function number, and kill the program once the function number meets the setting.
 This is to ensure the program end at the same point when testing.